OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/Data Engineering/GCP/GCP Professional Data Engineer Question Dump 1 - Easily Solved.md

 ·         D. Configure VPC Service Controls in the organization with a perimeter around the VPC of project A.

 Sol: <mark style="background: #FF5582A6;">C. or B.</mark> , but I believe C. (full discussion: [here](https://www.examtopics.com/discussions/google/view/129873-exam-professional-data-engineer-topic-1-question-226/))

+# Question #: 227
+Topic #: 1

+You stream order data by using a Dataflow pipeline, and write the aggregated result to Memorystore.
+You provisioned a Memorystore for Redis instance with Basic Tier, 4 GB capacity, which is used by 40 clients for read-only access.
+You are expecting the number of read-only clients to increase significantly to a few hundred and you need to be able to support the demand.
+You want to ensure that read and write access availability is not impacted, and any changes you make can be deployed quickly.
+What should you do?

+·         A. Create a new Memorystore for Redis instance with Standard Tier.
+Set capacity to 4 GB and read replica to No read replicas (high availability only).
+Delete the old instance.

+·         B. Create a new Memorystore for Redis instance with Standard Tier.
+Set capacity to 5 GB and create multiple read replicas.
+Delete the old instance.

+·         C. Create a new Memorystore for Memcached instance.
+Set a minimum of three nodes, and memory per node to 4 GB.
+Modify the Dataflow pipeline and all clients to use the Memcached instance.
+Delete the old instance.

+·         D. Create multiple new Memorystore for Redis instances with Basic Tier (4 GB capacity).
+Modify the Dataflow pipeline and new clients to use all instances.

+Sol: B.